-So, how does a licensed and supervised Sacco to get to the point of collapse?
-Bad leadership mostly as well as other factors that comes into play.
+So, how does a licensed and supervised Sacco get to the point of collapse?
+Bad leadership mostly as well as other factors that come into play.

 Why Saccos collapse

 Saccos do not just go down overnight; something has been going on for some time to make this happen.
 At times, the rot is left alone until it is too late.
 When a Sacco collapses, it is usually a reflection of deeper underlying issues that should have been remedied earlier.